Who we are

 Google Scholar

-Noah is a MS student in the School of Biological Sciences at the University of Oklahoma and is co-advised with Dr. Jeff Kelly.
+Noah is a MS student in the School of Biological Sciences and is co-advised with Dr. Jeff Kelly.
 His thesis work is exploring the effects of urbanization on Black Vulture endocrine profiles and how this may affect their spatial movements.
 Prior to attending OU, Noah received his BA in Biology from Georgia Southern University.

 Pronouns: he/him/his